vector623/vector623.github.io/_posts/2018-06-25-devils-dictionary.markdown

 Cloud, as in computing - Another name for someone else's computer.

-Bitcoin - a digital currency, presumed to be immune to inflation, based on the strength of its underlying mathematical theorems

 ## D ##

-Data Lake - the cloud's version of My Documents.
+Data Lake - The cloud's version of My Documents.

 Data science - Statistics and linear algebra concealed behind a veil of marketing and ignorance.